Bilsdale transmitting station: Fire and demolition

-Temporary mast (2021–)
+Temporary mast (2021– 2023)

 Following the destruction of the first mast, Arqiva constructed a temporary mast in a nearby former quarry site.
 The mast is 80 m high and commenced operation on 13 October 2021.

 Replacement

 A new mast of similar height and capability to the old one has been built on the site.
 The new mast is a guyed lattice type with total structure height of 294.6 m.
 The top mounted UHF DTV antenna giving a total height of 306.2 m.
 The replacement mast was completed in February 2023.
-At March 2023 the new mast had still not been fully commissioned and the small temporary mast on site remains operational.
+Transmission equipment for the new mast was switched on in the early hours of Monday 22 May 2023, thereby fully restoring Standard Definition TV signals.
+HDTV signals, Radio and mobile services are still on the temporary mast, thus not reaching as far.

 Coverage

 Coverage extends throughout Teesside and the surrounding regions, encompassing north North Yorkshire and southern County Durham.
-This included Harrogate and York to the south, Filey and Whitby to the east, Middlesbrough, Stockton, Darlington, Bishop Auckland, Hartlepool, Peterlee, some areas of Seaham and some areas of Sunderland to the north, and Barnard Castle and Worton to the west.
+This included Harrogate and York to the south, Filey and Whitby to the east, Middlesbrough, Stockton, Darlington, Bishop Auckland, Hartlepool, Peterlee, some areas of Seaham and some areas of Sunderland to the north, and Barnard Castle and Worton to the west as main reception areas.
+TV coverage extends, particularly at the coast, up to Alnwick, Northumberland in the north and is useful for areas where the main signal from Pontop Pike is shaded.